 Want the easy to read printable version?
 My subscribers get it free-

-Think of this list as the master grocery list of cheap clean eating foods.
+Think of this clean eating grocery list as the master grocery list of cheap healthy foods.
 You don’t have to buy everything on the list at one time if you don’t want to.
 These are just the cheapest clean eating foods around.

 These foods are truly healthy-no chemicals, no processed foods, and no white sugar (maybe a tiny amount in the peanut butter).